MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Worker.md

     And
 ```

-#### Provide a scope estimate of the work associated with this card
+#### STORY: Provide a scope estimate of the work associated with this card

 ```Gherkin
 Scenario: Estimate a card